Shay-Gueron/AES-GCM-SIV/AES_GCM_SIV_256/AES_GCM_SIV_256_Performance_Code/README.txt

 The parameters are: GCM_SIV_ENC A B (GCM_SIV_DEC A B) A - AAD length in bytes
 B - MSG length in bytes

+This implementation of AES-GCM-SIV supports message length of up to  2^31 - 1 bytes, and AAD length of up to 2^31 - 1 bytes.

+It is possible to modify this implementation to support larger input (message and AAD) sizes up to the maximum allowed sizes (e.g., message of 2^36 – 1 byes) that are allowed by the specification document.

+Such changes need to be done carefully, because supporting very long input could degrade the performance due to the limited cache and memory sizes supported by the OS.